Skip to content

 Described as a dark relative of Catch-22, M*A*S*H, and South Pacific, the blunt realism of The Life of Kim and the Behavior of Men: Human Bondage in the After-Market of War is disturbing, but powerful.

-Purchase The Life of Kim and the Behavior of Men from:
+Learn more about The Life of Kim and the Behavior of Men